Carmen Calvo

 María del Carmen Calvo Poyato (born 9 June 1957) is a Spanish politician and author who served as Deputy Prime Minister of Spain and Minister of the Presidency from 2018 to 2021.

 Born and raised in Cabra, Spain, she attended the University of Seville and the University of Córdoba; she holds a doctorate in constitutional law from the latter institution.
 She was Regional Minister of Culture of Andalusia between 1996 and 2004.
 She also served between 2004 and 2007 as Minister of Culture in the government of José Luis Rodríguez Zapatero.
-Since June 2017, she has served as Secretary of Equality of the Socialist Party.
+From June 2017 to October 2021, she served as Secretary of Equality of the Socialist Party.
 She has published several books about feminism and gender equality.

 Early life and education

 Calvo's primary studies were carried out at a Catholic school and her high school studies at the Aguilar and Eslava High School in the province of Córdoba.
 She studied law at the University of Seville and got her doctorate in constitutional law in the University of Córdoba.

 Calvo took a leave of absence from being professor of constitutional law at the University of Córdoba.
 At the university, she was Secretary General and vice-dean of the Faculty of Law between 1990 and 1994.
 From 1992 to 1996 she was secretary of the Andalusian Interuniversity Institute of Criminology.